Recycling Computer Equipment & Accessories

 Monitors

 Working monitors can be either donated or resold.
-However, broken monitors must be disposed of properly at designated e-waste facilities to prevent hazardous materials from contaminating the environment.
+Broken monitors must be disposed of properly at designated e-waste facilities to prevent hazardous materials from contaminating the environment.

 Phones